LGBTQ rights in Portugal

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Portugal are among the most advanced in the world; having improved substantially in the 21st century.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Portugal are among the most advanced in the world, having improved substantially in the 21st century.
 After a long period of oppression during the Estado Novo, Portuguese society has become increasingly accepting of homosexuality, which was decriminalized in 1982, eight years after the Carnation Revolution.
 Portugal has wide-ranging anti-discrimination laws and is one of the few countries in the world to contain a ban on discrimination based on sexual orientation in its Constitution.
 On 5 June 2010, the state became the eighth in the world to recognize same-sex marriage.
 On 1 March 2011, a gender identity law, said to be one of the most advanced in the world, was passed to simplify the process of sex and name change for transgender people.
 Same-sex couples have been permitted to adopt since 1 March 2016.

 The country, while still influenced by Roman Catholicism, has progressively become more accepting of same-sex relationships and homosexuality.
 The 2019 Eurobarometer opinion survey showed that 74% of the Portuguese population supported same-sex marriage and that around 80% believed lesbian, gay and bisexual people should enjoy the same rights as heterosexuals.
 Lisbon, Porto and Faro have visible LGBT scenes, with several gay bars, nightclubs and other venues, as well as their annual pride parades.

 Legality of same-sex sexual activity

 During the period of the Portuguese Inquisition, female homosexual activity was not actively prosecuted due to a 1645 ruling; one of the few cases of prosecuting a woman (Maria Duran) for same-sex sexual activity came in 1741, but she was prosecuted for causing distress to her sexual partners, not for her activity.
-Same-sex sexual activity was first decriminalised in 1852, under Mary II and Ferdinand II of the Kingdom of Portugal, but it was made a crime again in 1886, under Louis I, and Portugal gradually became more oppressive of homosexuals until and throughout the dictatorship years.
-It was not until 1982 that same-sex sexual activity was decriminalised again, and the age of consent was equalized with heterosexual activity at 14 years of age in 2007.
+Same-sex sexual activity was first decriminalized in 1852, under Maria II and Ferdinand II of the Kingdom of Portugal, but it was made a crime again in 1886, under Luís I, and Portugal gradually became more oppressive of homosexuals until and throughout the dictatorship years.
+It was not until 1982 that same-sex sexual activity was decriminalized again, and the age of consent was equalized with heterosexual activity in 2007.

 Recognition of same-sex relationships

 Portugal has recognized unregistered cohabitation since 5 May 2001, and same-sex marriage since 5 June 2010.
 Same-sex marriage was legalized under the second term of the Sócrates Socialist Government, and passed the Portuguese Parliament with the support of other left-wing parties.
-Same-sex married couples are granted all of the rights of different-sex married couples.
+Same-sex married couples are granted all of the rights of opposite-sex married couples.
 The Penal Code was amended in 2007 to equalize the age of consent and to criminalize domestic violence in same-sex relationships, thus equalizing treatment with opposite-sex couples.